2018 Photo Gallery

-The 27th Annual National Bank Easter Seals Charity Regatta takes place June 2nd, 2018 at Royal Vancouver Yacht Club in Vancouver, BC.
-Presented by National Bank, the nautical-themed event invites skippers and crew to take part in a fun race where they will compete on the water and in fundraising.
+The 27th Annual National Bank Easter Seals Charity Regatta took place June 2nd, 2018 at the Royal Vancouver Yacht Club in Vancouver, BC.
+Presented by National Bank, the nautical-themed event invitedskippers and crew to take part in a fun race where they competed on the water and in fundraising.
+After the Regatta

 0900 to 1000 (9:00AM – 10:00AM): Skipper Check in